JaiswalShivani/Wild_Animal_Detection_In_Night_Vision/README.md

 2. Create an account on roboflow then create a dataset on which we will upload the above mentioned folder.

 File Description -
-1. best.pt - Weights file.
+1. night_vision.pt - Weights file.
-2. yolo.py - Detection model file contain code of opencv to detecting animal.
+2. yolo_alarm_final.py - Detection model file contain code of opencv to detecting animal.
 3. Wild_Animal_Detection_YOLOv5.ipynb - Yolov5 model building.
 4. Siren_edit.wav - Siren music.
 5. requirments.txt - Contain all dependencies.